-A gaited western pleasure animal is a sensible, alert, bright, easy moving, well-mannered mount that can provide a quiet, comfortable and pleasant ride at a walk, slow gait and a fast gait.
+A gaited western pleasure animal is a sensible, alert, bright, easy-moving, well-mannered mount that can provide a guiet, comfortable, and pleasant ride at a walk, slow gait, and fast gait.
 Western pleasure competition is not to be confused with an equitation or horsemanship class in which the rider is judged.
-Type of animal will not be considered in judging the class.
+Type of animal is not considered in judging the class.

-- 1. Refer to Western tack and attire. - 2.
-Western split reins or romal reins are required, single reins are prohibited. - 3.
-Prohibited in Western Pleasure: English bridles, Western bridles, with colored browbands, mechanical hackamore, draw reins, tie downs, any type martingale, cavesson noseband, protective leg wraps or boots, crops, bats, whips.
+- Refer to Western tack and attire. - 2.
+Western split reins or romal reins are required; single reins are prohibited. - Prohibited: English bridles, Western bridles, with colored 3. browbands, mechanical hackamore, draw reins, tie downs, any type martingale, cavesson noseband, protective leg wraps or boots, crops, bats, whips.
 Horses may not have braids in the mane.

-- 1. Animals will be shown at a walk; slow gait (running walk, show rack, etc.); and fast gait (lope or fast rack) on a reasonably loose rein or light contact without undue restraint.
+- Animals are shown at a walk, slow gait (running walk, show rack, etc.), and fast gait (lope or fast rack) on a reasonably loose rein or light contact without undue restraint.
 Animals must back easily and stand quietly. - 2.
-Animals will work both ways of the ring at all three gaits, and will be reversed to the inside (away from the rail).
+Animals work both ways of the ring at all three gaits, and are reversed to the inside (away from the rail).
 The judge may require entries to reverse at the walk or slow gait, but never at a fast gait. - 3.
 A judge may ask for additional work of the same nature from any animal. - 4.
 A judge may ask for extended gaits.
 Rider shall not be required to dismount unless judge wishes to check equipment. - 5.
-Entries will be penalized for being on the wrong lead, excessive speed or slowness, breaking gait, appearing dull, lethargic, head too high or the poll being lower than the withers. - 6.
+Entries are penalized for being on the wrong lead, excessive speed or slowness, breaking gait, appearing dull or lethargic, head too high, or the poll being lower than the withers. - 6.
 The exhibitor may not touch the horse or saddle with the free hand. - 7.
-When riding with a bit with shanks, two hands may be used when breed appropriate. - 8.
-If Western Pleasure and Gaited Western Pleasure classes are offered at the same show; horses trotting in gaited classes; or showing at the alternate gait in Western Pleasure, should be judged is not performing one of the required class gaits.
+When riding with a bit with shanks, two hands may be used when breed-appropriate. - If Western Pleasure and Gaited Western Pleasure classes are 8. offered at the same show, horses trotting in gaited classes or showing at the alternate gait in Western Pleasure should be judged as not performing one of the required class gaits.

-RANCH PLEASURE (adapted from ARHA 2016 Rulebook) Purpose
+RANCH PLEASURE (rail class)

 A superior ranch riding horse has a free-flowing stride of reasonable length in keeping with his conformation and covering a reasonable amount of ground.
-Ideally, he should have a balanced, flowing motion, while exhibiting correct gaits with proper cadence and rhythm.
+Ideally he should have a balanced, flowing motion, while exhibiting correct gaits with proper cadence and rhythm.
 The quality of the movement and consistency of the gaits is a major consideration.

-He should have a bright expression with his ears alert, he should be mannerly without the appearance of a dull, sullen lethargic drawn or overly tired attitude.
-He should be shown on a reasonable loose rein, but with light contact and control.
-He should be responsive, yet smooth, in transitions when called for.
+He should have a bright expression with his ears alert.
+He should be mannerly without the appearance of a dull, sullen, lethargic, drawn, or overly tired attitude.
+He should be shown on a reasonably loose rein but with light contact and control.
+He should be responsive yet smooth in transitions when called for.
 When asked to extend, he should move out with the same flowing motion.

-Maximum credit should be given to the horse that has a flowing stride, is balanced, and that gives the appearance of being willing, fit, alert and a pleasure to ride while possessing great athletic ability and agility.

-This class will be judged on the performance, athletic ability, condition and conformation of the horse.
+Maximum credit should be given to the horse that has a flowing stride, is balanced, and that gives the appearance of being willing, fit, alert, and a pleasure to ride while possessing great athletic ability and agility.
+This class is judged on the performance, athletic ability, condition, and conformation of the horse.

-1. Refer to Western Tack and Attire

-- 2. No hoof polish. - 3.
+- 1. Refer to Western Tack and Attire. - 2.
+No hoof polish. - 3.
 No braided or banded manes or tail extensions. - 4.
 Trimming inside ears is discouraged. - 5.
-Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair. - 6.
-Equipment with silver should not count over a good working outfit.
+Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair. - Equipment with silver should not count over a good working outfit.
 Silver on bridles and saddles is discouraged.